-If a person has gestational diabetes, the doctor may also test up to 12 weeks after delivery, as gestational diabetes can sometimes develop into type 2 diabetes afterward.
+If a person has gestational diabetes, a doctor may also test up to 12 weeks after delivery.

-For those without diabetes, the ADA recommend that anyone who is 45 years of age or more, or who is under 45 years old but has risk factors for diabetes such as obesity, should seek a baseline test.
-An individual may need to attend further testing, depending on the result of their baseline test,
+For those without diabetes, the ADA recommends that anyone who is 45 years or more, or who is under 45 years but has risk factors for diabetes such as obesity, should seek a baseline test.
+An individual may need to attend further testing, depending on the result of their baseline test.

-People who have had gestational diabetes during pregnancy may need to arrange screening every 3 years.
+People who have had gestational diabetes during pregnancy may need to arrange a screening every 3 years.

-It is also sensible to do regular blood glucose tests at home and to follow the correct treatment plan for diabetes between tests.
+It is also useful for people to perform regular blood glucose tests at home and follow the correct treatment plan for diabetes between tests.